How to keep your home warm while staying safe

 You should set your inside temperature at whatever is comfortable to you, however, you should expect to pay more money on your next bill.

-Choppala also said you shouldn’t wait until last minute to start making plans.
+Choppala also said you shouldn’t wait until the last minute to start making plans.

 “Now’s the best time to make sure that everything is working the way it’s supposed to.
 So that you don’t have these issues when we hit those really cold temperatures,” said Choppala.